 Whatever the encoding used (S or L), the translate-thencompile approach appears as impractical in many cases.
 This can be explained both by the huge number of Boolean variables in the generated CNF formulae, and the structure loss inherent to the CNF format (compared to the CN one).
 Contrastingly, our compiler cn2mddg proved much more robust since it succeeded in compiling many CNs which are out of reach of the translate-then-compile approaches.
 Especially, each of the 83 instances which have been compiled with success using Dsharp (with the S encoding) have also proved compilable into MDDG using cn2mddq.
 The compilation times required to produce MDDG representations from the input network are often smaller than the compilation times required to produce DNNF representations from the CNF translation of the network.
 More importantly, the sizes of the resulting compiled representations turn out to be always smaller, sometimes by several orders of magnitude, when MDDG is targeted compared to the DNNF case.
 This is salient on Figure 3, where each dot represents one of the 83 instances for which Dsharp (with the S encoding) did not fail.
-The time needed to compute (resp. the size of) the resulting MDDG representation is given by its x-coordinate and the the time needed to compute (resp. the size of) the resulting DNNF representation from the CNF translation is given by its y-coordinate.6 Every scale is a logarithmic one.
+The time needed to compute (resp. the size of) the resulting MDDG representation is given by its x-coordinate and the the time needed to compute (resp. the size of) the resulting DNNF representation from the CNF translation is given by its v-coordinate.6 Every scale is a logarithmic one.

 Table 1 presents a selection of the results.
 Each line corresponds to a constraint network $\mathcal{N} = (\mathcal{X}, \mathcal{D}, \mathcal{C})$ identified by the leftmost column.
-The next columns give respectively the "type" of CN (Extension or Intension), the number $\#\mathcal{X}$ of variables, the number #C of constraints, the maximal arity maxA of the constraints, the maximal size maxD of the domains, a upper bound tw of the treewidth of its primal graph,7 the time needed to get the MDDG representation using cn2mddg, and the size of it.
+The next columns give respectively the "type" of CN (Extension or Intension), the number $\#\mathcal{X}$ of variables, the number #C of constraints, the maximal arity maxA of the constraints, the maximal size maxD of the domains, a upper bound tw of the treewidth of its primal graph,7 the time needed to get the MDDG representation using cn2mddq, and the size of it.
 For the two CNF encodings under consideration, one can find the number #pv of propositional variables in it, the number #pcl of clauses in it, the time needed to get the DNNF representation using Dsharp, and the size of it.
-The reported results illustrate the benefits offered by cn2mddg over the translate-then-compile approblem), and cannot be used as such for our compilation purpose.
+The reported results illustrate the benefits offered by cn2mddg over the translate-then-compile approaches, about both the number of benchmarks for which the compilation succeeded, and the sizes of the compiled representations.
+They also show the feasibility of MDDG compilation of CNs corresponding to real applications, and of significant complexity (often out of reach of tree clustering compilations [Dechter and Pearl, 1989], given the sizes of their domains and the treewidth of their primal graphs).